Residential MAcc Emphases & Academic Experiences

 Ph.D.
 Preparation Program

-Explore a career as an accounting professor with a series of one credit classes that introduce you to Ph.D. level subjects related to the field of Accounting.
-Courses include Introduction to Academic Research in Accounting, Data and Analysis in Accounting Research, and Design of Accounting Research Studies.
+Explore a career as an accounting professor with a series of one-credit classes that introduce you to Ph.D.-level subjects related to the field of Accounting.

 Milton Washington